 Scene Socials - Our central focus has always been to bring people of a like mind together & create a forum for people to connect.
 Our Scene Socials offer a type of late evening happy hour fromat to do just that.
 All too often we converse at affairs with not much more than a sound-bite, so by design our casual socials are NOT a scene-based event.
 They're offered purely as a chance for people to gather & connect on a deeper level over drinks, good food, & honest conversation.
 So in addition to our events & parties, we now host about 6-8 such gatherings per year.
 Please keep an eye on our Events Page for future gatherings.

 The Spring Fantasy Expose - Metro Events have always been known for bringing a strong edge w/ active play to the public forum.
 Indeed, The DC Fetish Ball will continue to do just that!
-So in 2020 we plan to bring something new to the stage.
+But in 2021 we hope to bring something new to the stage.
 Focused more on music, entertainment, & fashion we'll offer something a bit more mainstream while keeping 'just' enough of an edge to keep it interesting.
 Details are coming soon, so please keep an eye out.